maximecb/uvm/doc/syscalls.md

 **Returns:** `u32 device_id`

-Open an audio output device.
+Open an audio output device, then spawn a new thread which will regularly call the specified callback function to generate audio samples.

 ## Constants
 These are the constants associated with the audio subsystem: